Is India Globalization Capital Inc. (IGC) a good stock to buy now?

-India Globalization Capital Inc. (AMEX: IGC) is -7.05% lower on its value in year-to-date trading and has touched a low of $0.45 and a high of $4.50 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The IGC stock was last observed hovering at around $1.41 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $3.05 for the next 12 months.
-It is also 52.46% off the consensus price target high of $3.05 offered by 0 analysts, but current levels are 52.46% higher than the price target low of $3.05 for the same period.
+India Globalization Capital Inc. (AMEX: IGC) is 4.49% higher on its value in year-to-date trading and has touched a low of $0.45 and a high of $4.50 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The IGC stock was last observed hovering at around $1.64 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $3.05 for the next 12 months.
+It is also 46.56% off the consensus price target high of $3.05 offered by 0 analysts, but current levels are 46.56% higher than the price target low of $3.05 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)